 - Kaiserreich: Legacy of the Weltkrieg: Another popular Game Mod for Hearts of Iron II that explores an alternate timeline where the Central Powers won World War One, among other changes.

-- Runemaster, an upcoming Role-Playing Game based on Norse Mythology.
+- Runemaster: A Role-Playing Game based on Norse Mythology.
+Was scrapped for not being fun enough.